BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

             )
         )

     //count up the values in the previous six rows that match the direction of the trend on the current row.
-If it's 7 (including that row) that's a psuedo 7 day trend even if it isn't a true running count.
+If it's 7 (including that row) that's a pseudo 7 day trend even if it isn't a true running count.
     ````

 8. Measure Above Control Line (CL)

     ```
+    Measure Above CL = if(sum(summary_table[Yards])>[Measure Average],1,0)

+    //Flag with a 1 if the value is above the control line
     ```

 9. Measure Upshift Pseudo Tracker